-Friends of Davis International Center annually presents an award to an international graduate student who has demonstrated excellence in teaching undergraduates at Princeton University.
-The Excellence in Teaching Award has been presented since 2000 and carries a stipend of $1000.
-The award is presented at the reception for the Association of Princeton Graduate Alumni’s Tribute to Teaching.
+Between 2000 and 2012, Friends of Davis International Center presented an award to an international graduate student who has demonstrated excellence in teaching undergraduates at Princeton University.
+The Excellence in Teaching Award carried a stipend of $1000.
+The award was presented at the reception for the Association of Princeton Graduate Alumni’s Tribute to Teaching.

 |Joshua J. Vandiver (middle left), received an award in Politics, and Bhadrinarayana Lalgudi Visweswaran (middle right,) received an award in Electrical Engineering from the FDIC.
 Mr. Vandiver's mentor, Jill Jachera, is at left and FDIC Board member, Linda Sipprelle, is at right.|